Last Updated on

 Palm oil is the most contentious because it’s so widely publicised as being evil.
 But unless you cut out all oil entirely, you’re best off eating palm oil because it produces the highest yield of any oil out there.
 Just make sure it’s sustainably sourced.

 I have made enough mistakes with regards to veganism to write an entire post on it -_-

 You accidentally eat crisps that never used to have milk powder in but now do and you didn’t notice IT’S OK.

 Someone puts cow milk in your coffee and you drank it without realising IT’S OK.

-If you end up on a desert island please do not your best not to eat animal products because a whole community of vegans are relying on you to absolutely boss the desert island thing.
+If you end up on a desert island please do your best not to eat animal products because a whole community of vegans is relying on you to absolutely boss the desert island thing.

 But don’t say you’re vegan if you’re not

 I went through a transition stage – a lot of people do.
 I’d have the dough balls and garlic butter at Pizza Express, and then a vegan pizza.